timopetric/LLaMA-T5-Slovene-Paraphrasing/README.md

 Note: If the specified `scores_folder_path` does not exist, the script will create it.

+#### evaluation/run.sh

+Each dataset block in the run.sh file contains the necessary variables for the evaluation.
+Make sure to modify these variables according to your dataset paths and filenames.

+For example, if you want to evaluate the `europarl-llama` dataset, uncomment the block of code for that dataset and update the following variables:

+- `DATASET_PATH` variable represents the path to the dataset you want to evaluate.
+- `DATASET_ORIG_SENTS_FILE` variable represents the file containing the original sentences of the dataset.
+- `DATASET_TRAN_SENTS_FILE` variable represents the file containing the paraphrased sentences of the dataset.

+Once you have made the necessary modifications, you can run the run.sh script.
+It will execute the evaluate.py script with the provided dataset variables.

+If you prefer to run the evaluation separately without using the run.sh script, you can directly execute the evaluate.py script and pass the dataset variables as command-line arguments.

 ### Report

 Report is located in folder `report`